- Coraline Aeimerton

 What is a digital will?

-A digital will is similar to a traditional will; however, instead of focusing on the distribution of material and financial assets after your death, it allows you to transmit passwords, confidential codes, seed phrasesYou can also use the information you have stored online or on digital media to provide your heirs with access to the information.
+A digital will complements the traditional will.
+Instead of focusing on the distribution of material and financial assets after your death, it allows you to transmit passwords, confidential codes, seed phrasesYou can also use the information you have stored online or on digital media to provide your heirs with access to the information.

 Free - No commitment - No credit card required